PrestonStringham/DATA515-MusicGeneration/README.md

 ![Travis (.org)](https://img.shields.io/travis/PrestonStringham/DATA515-MusicGeneration)

-This repo is our team project for Data 515 in the University of Washington Masters in Data Science program.
+This repository contains our team project for Data 515 in the University of Washington Masters in Data Science program.

 The requirements for the project are described [here][project-info] [access required].

 # Installation #

+**NOTE:** Installation of some of the packages required for **EasyMusicGenerator** can take significant time.
+The install process described here can take 30+ minutes.

 The `pip` installer has difficulty installing some Python packages used for data science.
 We recommend that you create a custom conda